N4IRS/DVmega-version/README.md

 ## Using

-Execute the binary with the MMDVM / DVmega port as command line argument.
+Execute the binary with the MMDVM port as command line argument.
 For example:

 ```
-./DVmega-version /dev/ttyUSB0
+./MMDVM-version /dev/ttyUSB0
 ```
+Forked from phl0/DVmega-version and SLIGHTLY modified to expand the returned string.